litecoinII-dev/privacypolicy/privacypolicy.md

-LC2 BlueWallet – Privacy Policy
+LC2 ProWallet – Privacy Policy

 Last updated: April 2026

-LC2 BlueWallet respects your privacy.
+LC2 ProWallet respects your privacy.
 This privacy policy explains how we handle information when you use the app.

 #